GAP-LAB-CUHK-SZ/LASA/README.md

 ```

 ## Evaluation
-Download the pretrained weight for each category from <a href="https://pan.baidu.com/s/10liUOaC4CXGn7bN6SQkZsw?pwd=hlf9"> checkpoint.<a/> (code:hlf9).
+Download the pretrained weight for each category from <a href="https://pan.baidu.com/s/10liUOaC4CXGn7bN6SQkZsw?pwd=hlf9"> checkpoint BaiduYun<a/> (code:hlf9) or
+<a href="https://cuhko365.sharepoint.com/:f:/s/CUHKSZ_SSE_GAP-Lab2/EiqBn0E9VANPmo0h0DMuSOUBJpR_Cy6rHIvDzlz169pcBA?e=Kd8TTz"> checkpoint SharePoint<a/>.
 Put these folder under LASA/output.<br> The ae folder stores the VAE weight, dm folder stores the diffusion model trained on synthetic data.
 finetune_dm folder stores the diffusion model finetuned on LASA dataset.
+Only the ae and finetune_dm is needed for final evaluation.
 Run the following commands to evaluate and extract the mesh:
 ```angular2html
 cd evaluation